 - Look at The Leaping Bunny cruelty-free shopping guide.
 It is international and you can search by country, brand or type of product.

-Leaping Bunny certification enables consumers to easily identify and purchase cosmetic and household products that have not been tested on animals.
+Leaping Bunny certification enables consumers to easily identify cosmetic and household products that have not been animal tested.

-To become approved, a company must be open to an independent audit throughout its entire supply chain to ensure that it adheres to Leaping Bunny’s strict standards and criteria.
+To become approved, a company must be open to an independent audit.
+It looks at its entire supply chain to ensure that it adheres to Leaping Bunny’s strict standards and criteria.

 Even after it is approved, a company has continual monitoring to ensure it is meeting the standards.
 Therefore, should a company fail to meet the requirements at any point, it’ll instantly lose its Leaping Bunny certification.